IAfanasov/vue3-challenge/README.md

 I added Axios for the web requests as I find it more flexible and easier to maintain compared to the native browser Fetch API.

 The shows index API returns paginated data.
 For the sake of this project, I decided to use only the first page.
-To improve the user experience, I find it handy to create dedicated endpoint(s) for the shows displayed on the home page.
+To improve the user experience, I find it handy to create dedicated endpoint(s) for the data displayed on the home page.

 The typings for the shows web API are created based on a few data samples; hence the typings might not be fully accurate.